ollipal/my-monitor/README.md

 );
 ```

-then create a `.env` file to project root, and add contents proper contents to:
+then create an `.env` file to project root, and add contents proper contents to:

 ```
 PG_USER=